wheresrhys/fetch-mock/README.md

 Unregisters one or more previously registered routes.
 Accepts either a string or an array of strings

 ### `useNonGlobalFetch(func)`
+When using isomorphic-fetch or node-fetch ideally `fetch` should be added as a global.
+If not possible to do so you can still use fetch-mock in combination with [mockery](https://github.com/mfncooper/mockery) in nodejs.
 To use fetch-mock with with [mockery](https://github.com/mfncooper/mockery) you will need to use this function to prevent fetch-mock trying to mock the function globally.
 * `func` Optional reference to `fetch` (or any other function you may want to substitute for `fetch` in your tests).
-This will be converted to a `sinon.stub` and can be accessed via `fetchMock.fetch`

 #### Mockery example
 ```javascript